 Ask Everyone How They Perceive You

-You have friends, family, professors, colleagues, etc. They all know you.
-They all know you and see both the good and the bad.
+You have friends, family, professors, colleagues, etc. They all know you and have seen both the good and the bad.

 Reach Personal Branding has a no-cost (15 day) assessment which can be emailed to your friends, family and colleagues, to help you get this feedback.
 It is called 360°Reach – Personal Brand Assessment but if you prefer to assess yourself in a vacuum, you can use this tool by Reach instead.
 Perhaps the best solution is to use both!

-Yes.
 Identifying your personal reputation can be difficult and maybe even a little uncomfortable.
-Will communicating your strengths and imperfections make you more memorable???
-What do you think?
+Will communicating your strengths and imperfections make you more memorable?

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.